-- Service trips to your home to teach you how to use the product. - Improper installation, delivery or maintenance. - Failure of the product if it is abused, misused, modified or used for other than the intended purpose or used commercially. - Damage to the glass cooktop caused by use of cleaners other than the recommended cleaning creams and pads. - Damage to the glass cooktop caused by hardened spills of sugary materials or melted plastic that are not cleaned according to the directions in the Owner's Manual. - Replacement of house fuses or resetting of circuit breakers. - Damage to the product caused by accident, fire, floods or acts of God.
+- Service trips to your home to teach you how to use the product. - Improper installation, delivery, or maintenance. - Failure of the product if it is abused, misused, modified, or used for other than the intended purpose or used commercially. - Replacement of house fuses or resetting of circuit breakers. - Damage to the product caused by accident, fire, floods, or acts of God.

-- Damage to finish, such as surface rust, tarnish, or small blemishes not reported within 48 hours of delivery. - Incidental or consequential damage caused by possible defects with this appliance. - Damage caused after delivery. - Product not accessible to provide required service. - Service to repair or replace light bulbs, except for LED lamps. - Effective January 1, 2022, cosmetic damage to the glass cooktop such as, but not limited to, chips, scratches, or baked on residue not reported within 90 days of installation. - Effective January 1, 2022, damage to the glass cooktop due to impact or misuse.
-See example.
+- Damage to finish, such as surface rust, tarnish, or small blemishes not reported within 48 hours of delivery. - Incidental or consequential damage caused by possible defects with this appliance. - Damage caused after delivery. - Product not accessible to provide required service. - Service to repair or replace light bulbs, except for LED lamps.